Nika-Asatiani/Microsoft-Word-2016-Dark-Mode-Macro-Mod-/README.md

 1. Right-click the top menu ribbon in Word and pick **Customize the Ribbon**.
 2. On the right side, click **New Tab** and name it "Mods" (or "Dark Mode").
 3. On the left side, click the dropdown and choose **Macros**.
-4. Click Normal.Module1.ToggleDarkMode and click the **Add \>\>** button.
+4. Click Normal.Module1.ToggleDarkMode and click the **Add \>\>** button (you need to add it to the custom group - the group name or properties can be anything you like).
 5. Click **OK**.

 ## **🚀 How to Use**

-1. Click your new button to turn the lights off. 🌑
+1. Click your new button to turn the lights off 🌑 - Check the new Mods Tab - the button is there.
-2. Work comfortably.
+2. Do your work in the word file - read, write, edit, etc.
-3. Press **Ctrl+S** to save.
-The screen will flicker white briefly—this is normal\!
-It's cleaning the file so your boss/teacher sees a normal document.
+3. Press **Ctrl+S** to save or manually save the file.
+The screen will flicker white briefly — this is normal\! --> your file is saved as a normal white document, so it looks correct when you send it to others.